When Flat Charts Cannot Show the Full Picture

 The Business Link

 Insight over spectacle.
 3D data visualisation is not about visual impressiveness.
 It is about revealing structure that 2D projections hide.
-When customer segments cluster in three-dimensional space, when supply chain networks have geographic depth, when simulation results vary across multiple parameters simultaneously: the investment in 3D rendering and interaction pays back through faster insight and better decisions.
+When customer segments cluster in three-dimensional space, when supply chain networks have geographic depth, when simulation results vary across multiple parameters at once: the investment in 3D rendering and interaction pays back through faster insight and better decisions.

 The cost is real: 3D is harder to build, harder to make accessible, and harder to get right on mobile.
 Use it only when the third dimension carries genuine information.
 For everything else, a well-designed 2D chart communicates more clearly.